Tiny dents in the surface of graphene greatly enhances its potential as a supercapacitor. Even better, it can be made from carbon dioxide.

 The mesopore is like a harbor and the electrolyte ions are ships that can dock in the micropores.
 The ions don’t have to travel a great distance between sailing and docking, which greatly improves charge/discharge cycles they can steer through.
 As a result, the material exhibited an ultrahigh areal capacitance of 1.28 F/cm2, which is considered an excellent rate capability as well as superb cycling stability for supercapacitors.

 From Thin Air

 To synthesize the material from carbon dioxide, Hu’s team added carbon dioxide to sodium, followed by increasing temperature to 520 degrees Celsius.
 The reaction can release heat instead of require energy input.

 During the process, carbon dioxide not only forms 3-D graphene sheets, but also digs the micropores.
-The little dents are only 0.54 nanometers deep in the surface layers of graphene.
+The tiny dents are only 0.54 nanometers deep in the surface layers of graphene.